0xVeta/analyze/README.md

     ```

 ## Optional Arguments
-* `--leash`: (default False) Print and manually approve each script before executing.
+* `--restrain`: (default False) Print and manually approve each script before executing.
 * `--retries`: (default 2) If rawdog's script throws an error, review the error and try again.

 ## Model selection